atrex66/stepper-ninja/CODE_OF_CONDUCT.md

 - Harassment, discrimination, or offensive comments.
 - Disruptive or disrespectful behavior.

-## Reporting Issues
-If you experience or witness unacceptable behavior, please report it by contacting the project maintainers via [insert contact method, e.g., email or issue tracker].
-All complaints will be reviewed and addressed promptly.

 ## Scope
 This Code of Conduct applies to all project spaces, including the GitHub repository, issues, pull requests, and any related communication channels.